-Retirees today are living longer than ever before, which poses new challenges in financial planning.
-Overlooking this key aspect of living longer may leave people vulnerable to a change in their financial and emotional circumstances and may pose a threat to your investment portfolio, retirement income, and your legacy.
-Planning ahead may help provide financial security, independence, maintain relationships with loved ones and preserve your family's quality of life, while achieving better financial outcomes.
+Retirees today are living longer than ever before, which retirees should consider in their financial planning.
+Overlooking this key aspect of living longer may leave people unprepared for changes in their financial circumstances and may impact your investment portfolio.
+Planning ahead may help provide financial security, independence, help reassure loved ones, preserve your family's quality of life, while achieving better financial outcomes.

 What is long-term care?